blockchyp/blockchyp-go/docs/cli.md

 online, it reports its internal IP address to the BlockChyp gateway.
 It also updates its network status periodically.

-When the CLI is asked to run a tranaction, it starts by looking up the terminal on the gateway.
+When the CLI is asked to run a transaction, it starts by looking up the terminal on the gateway.
 The gateway returns the IP Address, Public Key, and a set of transient credentials.
 For most BlockChyp SDK's, the SDK maintains an in memory cache of recent terminal routes.
 For the CLI, this is problematic because every